Illuminer les environnements de cloud AWS avec Darktrace Cyber AI

 Neutralizing sophisticated and novel attacks

 Legacy security controls miss novel and advanced attacks targeting cloud infrastructure.
 With VPC traffic mirroring supporting Darktrace Cyber AI’s understanding of an organization’s AWS environment, any slight changes from normal behavior that may indicate a potential threat can be detected immediately.
-This allows the Enterprise Immune System to catch the full range of cloud-based attacks, from zero-day malware, to stealthy insider threats.
+This allows the DETECT to catch the full range of cloud-based attacks, from zero-day malware, to stealthy insider threats.

 “Darktrace represents a new frontier in AI-based cyber defense.
 Our team now has complete real-time coverage across our SaaS applications and cloud containers.”